-I was until recently the technical lead for the Internet Archive's web archive projects, including the open-source web crawling/archeaology project, the Heritrix Archive Crawler.
+I was previously the technical lead for the Internet Archive's web archive projects, including the open-source web crawling/archeaology project, the Heritrix Archive Crawler and the 'WARC' web archives stardardized bulk format.

 Career Affiliations: